kanishkamisra/website/content/authors/admin/_index.md

 I am a Research Assistant Professor at the [Toyota Technological Institute at Chicago](https://www.ttic.edu/), a philanthropically endowed academic computer science institute located on the University of Chicago campus.

 <!--My research focuses on evaluating and analyzing large language models from the perspective of human semantic cognition, investigating capacities such as their ability to encode [typicality effects](https://arxiv.org/abs/2105.02987), [recall property knowledge](https://arxiv.org/abs/2205.06910), demonstrate [property inheritance](https://arxiv.org/abs/2210.01963), and perform human-like [category-based induction](https://arxiv.org/abs/2205.06910).
 Together, these capacities shed light on the extent to which LMs encode and extract conceptual meaning from input contexts.
 Through my work, I hope to contribute towards bridging the experimental paradigms in the study of human cognition with that of artificial intelligence systems.-->
 My research program lies at the intersection of Cognitive Science, Linguistics, and Artificial Intelligence.
 I am primarily interested in characterizing the statistical mechanisms that underlie the acquisition and generalization of complex linguistic phenomena and conceptual meaning.
 To this end, I: (1) develop methods to evaluate and analyze AI models from the perspective of semantic cognition; and (2) use AI models as simulated learners to test and generate novel hypotheses about language acquisition and generalization.
+My research has been recognized with awards at EACL 2023, ACL 2023, and EMNLP 2024!

 Previously, I was a postdoctoral fellow in the Linguistics department at UT Austin, working with [Dr. Kyle Mahowald](https://mahowak.github.io/).
 Before that, I was a PhD student at Purdue University, where I worked on Natural Language Understanding with [Dr. Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
 I also worked closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her [lab](https://uchicagocompling.github.io/) at UChicago.

 My email is kanishka \[at\] ttic \[dot\] edu.<sup><a href = "https://en.wikipedia.org/wiki/Address_munging">\[why is it like that?\]</a></sup>

+**Note:** I am not currently looking to hire any PhD students, but please reach out to me if I can be of assistance or point you to other fantastic researchers who are looking for students.
+I will unfortunately not respond to your email if its content suggests you have not read my website.
 <!--I am particularly interested in characterizing the semantic knowledge made available to computational models that only learn from textual exposure.
 I work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her lab at UChicago.
 <!--I am also affiliated with [CERIAS](https://www.cerias.purdue.edu/), Purdue's center for research and education in areas of information security.-->

 ## Other things:

+-   I co-organize the UChicago/TTIC NLP Seminar, along with the wonderful [Mina Lee](https://minalee-research.github.io/) and [Zhewei Sun](https://zhewei-sun.github.io/).
+We are constantly looking for external speakers -- please reach out if you are interested to present! **I strongly encourage people from underrepresented and marginalized groups to reach out**.

 -   I am the author of [minicons](https://minicons.kanishka.website), a python package that facilitates large scale behavioral analyses of transformer language models.